laurentperrinet/laurentperrinet.github.io/content/grant/phd-icn/index.md

 ## Acknowledgement

-This work was supported by the Ph.D. program in Integrative and Clinical Neuroscience (formerly "Ph.D. program in Integrative and Clinical Neuroscience").
-It received funding by the Aix-Marseille Université through the prestigious status of "Excellence Initiative" (A*MIDEX) awarded by the French Government.
+This work has received support from the French government under the Programme Investissements d’Avenir, Initiative d’Excellence d’Aix-Marseille Université via A*Midex (AMX-19-IET-004) and ANR (ANR-17-EURE-0029) funding.